Battery comparison test. Comparative test of imported and domestic batteries

 Price 4 thousand rubles

-Banner- the best option in terms of reliability, but not the cheapest.
-Application innovative technology full calcium allows you to start with a deep discharge of the battery.
-Banner, with excellent power, are able to provide smooth operation vehicles with very high energy requirements.
-Also, the Austrian product, according to the results of testing, showed good resistance to temperatures up to minus 30 degrees, which ensures a cold start of the engine.
-The quality of Banner is confirmed by the fact that many German car industries install batteries of this brand on cars. average cost devices - 4 thousand rubles.
+Banner– the best option in terms of reliability, but not the cheapest.
+Application innovative technology full calcium allows starting when the battery is deeply discharged.
+Banner, with its excellent power, is able to provide uninterrupted operation vehicles with very high energy requirements.
+Also, the Austrian product, according to testing results, showed good resistance to temperatures down to minus 30 degrees, which ensures a cold engine start.
+The quality of Banner is confirmed by the fact that many German auto industries install batteries of this brand in their cars. average cost devices – 4 thousand rubles.

 No. 8.
 Exide